 Introduction

-According to Richard Lewis, a sustainability consultant, “The industry is actively exploring new technologies to modify the chemical makeup of PVC and develop safer alternatives.
-The goal is to balance functionality with health and environmental considerations.”
-This reflects a potential turning point in the usage of PVC, aiming to make it safer for consumers and the environment.
+Richard Lewis, a consultant in sustainability, remarks, “The industry is working on new technologies to alter PVC’s chemical structure and create safer alternatives.
+The aim is to harmonize functionality with health and environmental safety.”
+This effort signals a potential shift in how PVC is utilized, making it safer for consumers and friendlier to the environment.

 For more pvc film packaging, film shrinkage, shrink wrap termsinformation, please contact us.
 We will provide professional answers.